 Five color decks are surprisingly viable and can be a good option if snow isn’t open.
 Both base-green splashing (with a good mana base):

 Or just ultra-greed good cards and uncommon sac lands:

-You still have to make sure you have a curve, but that curve can just involve foretell cards instead of 2 or 3 drops.
-You can play 5c but you need to have enough fixing and have a main color with some curve pieces.
+You still have to make sure you have a curve, but that curve can just involve foretell cards instead of 2- or 3-drops.
+You can play 5-color but you need to have enough fixing and have a main color with some curve pieces.

 - Kaldheim is very complex and may be a bit intimidating to learn, but once you do it is a blast, and quite replayable too.

 - Being greedy is good, and the right foretell cards can replace 2 and 3 drops in your curve.